cdchoy/tetraka/README.md

         server
             // server files not accessible by user
         app.ts
             // entrypoint for out application.
+        Modules.ts
+            // wrapper for accessing all modules

     node_modules
         // contains node package files.
 Managed by npm.